hcoffey1/worley/README.md

-# Worley Noise Generator
+# Worley Noise Generator(WIP)

 ## Intro

 This project is an SDL2 based implementation of the Worley noise algorithm.
-The algorithm is simple, but creates some really interesting patterns, and offers plenty of opportunities for customization to create your own designs.
+The algorithm is simple, but creates some really interesting patterns, and offers plenty of opportunities for customization to create your own designs. **This code can generate rapid flashing lights if you tell it to.** If that is something that should be avoided, I have some lovely 5 fps example gifs below that may offer a safer alternative.

 https://en.wikipedia.org/wiki/Worley_noise